Skip to main content

 Care Guide

-Direct sow seed on the soil surface in early spring (March–April) or in autumn in mild climates (zones 8–10).
-Seeds are tiny — mix with fine sand for even distribution.
-Press into the soil surface; do not cover, as light aids germination.
-Germination takes 10–14 days at 55–65°F (13–18°C).
-Thin to 4–6 inches (10–15 cm) apart.
-Plant in full sun in lean, well-drained, sandy to loamy soil with a pH of 6.0–7.5.
-No fertilisation is needed — the species thrives in poor, dry soil.
+Direct sow seed on the soil surface in early spring (March-April) or in autumn in mild climates (zones 8-10).
+Seeds are tiny — mix with silica sand or vermiculite for even distribution.
+Press into the soil surface; do not cover, since light aids germination.
+Germination takes 10-14 days at 55-65°F (13-18°C).
+Thin to 4-6 inches (10-15 cm) apart.
+Plant in full sun in lean well-drained sandy to loamy soil at pH 6.0-7.5.
+No fertilization is needed since the species thrives in poor dry soil.
 Water sparingly; drought-tolerant once established.
-The sticky stems may trap small insects, which is a natural characteristic and not a cause for concern.
+The sticky stems may trap small insects, which is a natural characteristic of the species rather than a cause for concern.

 Pruning

-No pruning required.
-The species completes its life cycle in one season.
+No pruning is required.
+The species completes the life cycle in one season.
 Remove spent plants after seed has dispersed, or leave to self-sow in informal settings.
-Pull plants before seed set if self-seeding is not desired.
+Pull plants before seed set if self-seeding into adjacent garden areas is not desired.

 Maintenance Level